Doberm4n/POELevelingGuide/LevelingGuidesText/PoE Fast Leveling edit/Act_2.md

-﻿The Southern Forest
+﻿1.
+The Southern Forest
-Town
+2. Town
-The Riverways:
+3. The Riverways:
 ◦ (WAYPOINT)
 ◦ (follow the road)
-Western Forest:
+4. Western Forest:
 ◦ (WAYPOINT)
 ◦ (find a break in the road and go there)
 ◦ (kill/help Alira)